warp-contracts/academy/redstone-academy-docs/docs/pst/tests/preparations.md

 });
 ```

-We initialize ArLocal - a local server resembling real Arweave network - on port 1820 (the default one is 1984) and start the instance.
+We initialize ArLocal - a local server resembling the real Arweave network - on port 1820 (the default one is 1984) and start the instance.
 Then, we initialize Arweave by pointing to the running local testnet.

 ## 🎛️ LoggerFactory